droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 ## E3c.
 Speaking with Victor
 <span class="citation"><em>This scene takes place in Chapter 5: Area N3t.</em></span>

 Victor’s workroom is largely as described in <span class="citation">N3t.
 Victor’s Workroom (p.
-109)</span>, except that the *glyph of warding* on the door, rather than dealing lightning damage, casts _fear_ in a 30-foot cone away from the door when activated.
-Additionally, Victor’s spellbook contains the *sending* and *fear* spells and does not contain *remove curse.*
+109)</span>, except that the [Glyph of Warding](https://2e.aonprd.com/Spells.aspx?ID=138) on the door, rather than dealing lightning damage, casts [Fear (3rd rank)](https://2e.aonprd.com/Spells.aspx?ID=1524) in a 30-foot cone away from the door when activated.
+Additionally, Victor’s spellbook contains the *[Sending](https://2e.aonprd.com/Spells.aspx?ID=1665)* and *[Fear](https://2e.aonprd.com/Spells.aspx?ID=1524)* spells.

-Additionally, Victor has only one skeleton **cat**, which is the animated remains of his childhood cat, Murka.
-Victor’s teleportation circle is perfectly constructed, there are no bones on Victor's bookshelf, and Victor has leaned the full-length mirror from <span class="citation">N3p.
+Additionally, Victor has only one skeleton **cat**, which is the animated remains of his childhood cat, Murka (use [Weak Wolf Skeleton](https://2e.aonprd.com/Monsters.aspx?ID=1899) stat block but remove Knockdown feature and make it tiny).Victor’s teleportation circle is perfectly constructed, there are no bones on Victor's bookshelf, and Victor has leaned the full-length mirror from <span class="citation">N3p.
 Bridal Gown and Spirit Mirror (p.
 108)</span> against the wall beside the rug.

 The mirror is a *spirit mirror*, a magical item that reflects both the Material Plane and creatures in the Border Ethereal.
 Upon entering the room, a player who looks into the mirror sees a flash of a young woman’s silhouette that swiftly vanishes.
 (This is the spirit of Stella Wachter.)

 > [!abstract]+ **Meeting Victor**
-> If the players have not already met [[Non-Player Characters#Victor Vallakovich|Victor]], he casts *greater invisibility* as described in <span class="citation">N3t.
+> If the players have not already met [[Non-Player Characters#Victor Vallakovich|Victor]], he casts *[Invisibility](https://2e.aonprd.com/Spells.aspx?ID=1577)* as described in <span class="citation">N3t.
 Victor’s Workroom (p.
 109)</span> if alerted to their arrival, but clumsily knocks over a pile of parchment as the players enter the room in his haste to hide.
 A player who inspects the parchment sees that they are covered with elaborate diagrams of teleportation circles.
 >
 > Shortly after the players enter the room, they can hear the sound of a sneeze from the corner where Victor is hiding.
 Victor then reveals himself—including his spellbook and the recognizable sigil upon it—and proceeds to speak with the players as described in [[#E3b.
 Searching the Library]] above.

 > [!info]+ **The Tome of Strahd**
 > A previous version of this guide placed the *Tome of Strahd* within Victor's workroom.
 If the *Tome of Strahd* is located within Victor’s workroom, it can be found atop Victor’s desk among his other papers.
-If the players attempt to pick up the *Tome of Strahd*, Victor immediately casts *mage hand* to retrieve it, revealing his position.
+If the players attempt to pick up the *Tome of Strahd*, Victor immediately casts *[Telekinetic Hand](https://2e.aonprd.com/Spells.aspx?ID=1715)* to retrieve it, revealing his position.

 If persuaded to aid the players in finding Arabelle, Victor can share the following information: